 Storytelling is not only about describing events.
 The stories that we inherit, that become mythological, communicate more than their ostensive facts.
 Beneath the surface of details, many stories hold deeper narratives.
 These subterranean narratives reflect the desires and fears of the people who share them – a story can be a therapeutic externalisation of an internal conflict.
 In reducing the information contained in a narrative to just the crucial components, we may see a reflection of our own (or of some other’s) deep inner life.
 This process is the pivotal theme of Catherine Repko’s exhibition Gatherer.

-Although ultimately remaining light and hopeful, Gatherer has a deep nostalgia running throughout.
-Each work is formally quite simple, and yet filled in narrative.
+Gatherer has a deep nostalgia running throughout.
+Each work is formally concise, and yet filled in narrative.
 The consistent anonymity of the figures and the eradication of temporal or cultural identifiers give the scenes a universal quality.
-Yet there are several repeating subjects, such as the woven baskets and the plain dresses, that suggest an imagery associated with archaic cultures and modes of production.
+Yet there are several repeating subjects, such as the woven baskets, that suggest an imagery associated with archaic cultures and modes of production.
 And so Repko’s tableaux create their own mythology – one based on a caring community and sentimental regard for a remembered childhood

 (By Tom Winter)